vinid/bkpvinid.github.io/_pages/publications.md

 author_profile: true
 ---

+You can find most of my work on <u><a href="https://scholar.google.com/citations?user=1okGjb8AAAAJ&hl=it">my Google Scholar profile</a>.
+Here's some recent stuff I have been doing:

 ### Knowledge Graphs for eXplainable AI

 Our recent chapter wsa published in the Knowledge Graphs for eXplainable AI book.
 We explore the state of the art of knowledge graph embeddings and describe